philbull/pycola3/example.rst

 The following example is contained in :download:`example.py`.
-It reads in a MUSIC-generades initial conditions at first order; calculates the second order initial displacements on the full box; then runs COLA and finally outputs a figure containing a density slice.
+It reads in a MUSIC-generated initial conditions at first order; calculates the second-order initial displacements on the full box; then runs COLA and finally outputs a figure containing a density slice.
 The script needs `matplotlib <http://matplotlib.org/>`_ to be installed.